Bandit-HaxUnit/SmartMouse/README.md

 ### 1. Recording Mouse Movements

-Run the cover recorder to collect movement data: `cover_recorder.py`
+Run the cover recorder to collect movement data: `recorder.py`

 > Move your mouse from the green dot and click the red dot for each distance and direction.

-For more complex patterns, use the multiple dots recorder: `multiple_dots_recorder.py`

-> Start by clicking any random dot and continue clicking other dots.

 ### 2. Processing Data

 - Parse the data into the correct format: `parser.py` generates `mousedata_parsed.json`
 - Clean the data by removing outliers: `remove_outliers.py` generates `mousedata_parsed_cleaned.json`
+- Check if you have at least one path per distance and angle category using `counter.py`

 ### 3. Implementation in DreamBot